 Aerial shells are powerful and versatile spheres of explosives and added chemicals.
 On the outside, all you can see is their grapefruit-sized paper casing and the fuse.
 But their insides are packed tight with the individual components required to create all the effects that mesmerize us.

 The most basic duty of a firework is to ascend into the sky and explode.
 That takes just two main ingredients: an oxygen-rich chemical (known as an oxidizer, like potassium nitrate) and a fuel to burn (sulfur and charcoal are often used).
 These chemicals are combined to form black powder, which has been used since the earliest Chinese fireworks as a propellant to shoot the shell into the air and as a bursting charge for the actual explosion.

 The bulk of the aerial shell is composed of marble-sized “stars,” chemical pellets that create the specific burst effects.
 The bursting charge fills the rest of the space in the shell, smartly separated from the black powder that propels it into the air.
-After all, we don’t want the shell to explode immediately.
+After all, no one wants the shell to explode immediately.

 For a launch, the shell is placed in a mortar, a tube that directs it in the right direction and at the right angle.
 When the lit fuse reaches the lifting charge at the base of the shell, the burning gunpowder provides the momentum for the shell to shoot into the sky.
 The amount of gunpowder can control how high the shell ascends.

 Now, let’s look at these bursts themselves.
-We’ve seen red, white, and blue fireworks on the Fourth of July, hearts at weddings, even classic characters at Disney’s nightly shows.
+We’ve seen red, white, and blue fireworks on the Fourth of July, or hearts at weddings.
 How do you control the color and shape of a seemingly unrestrained explosion?

 The colors actually come from chemicals in the stars.
 Some metal compounds emit colored light when energy is added to them (say, from an explosion).
 A handy guide to the chemical rainbow is below: